phasty/Process/README.md

     stopped

-You can receive event "error" in parent process on child object in case of catchable error occured like division by zero and so on
+You can receive event "error" in parent process on child object in case of catchable error occured or signal (including SIGTERM, SIGFAULT etc)

 Coming soon:
 ------------